Rainn Wilson Quizzes Billie Eilish On ‘The Office Trivia’

-Hit show The Office is one of the most popular American sitcoms of all time.
+The hit show The Office is one of the most popular American sitcoms of all time.
 Those that truly appreciate the comedic show have likely seen it all the way through more than once, or in the case of musical artist Billie Eilish, 12 times.
 In a recent video feature for Billboard, Eilish has a chance to show just how much she loves the show.
 Actor Rainn Wilson, who played Dwight Schrute on the show, stopped by the real home of the teenage music sensation to find out just how much she knows about the series, according to Rolling Stone.

 Eilish was beyond ecstatic to see Wilson standing in her doorway.
 She gushed about how much she loved watching the show, stating that she watches it on her phone first thing in the morning.
-She went on to explain in perhaps a little too much detail that she also watches it while she brushes her teeth, takes a bath and even when she goes to the bathroom.
+She went on to explain in perhaps a little too much detail that she also watches it while she brushes her teeth, takes a bath, and even when she goes to the bathroom.
 Eilish showed Wilson her bedroom, where the sign from The Office that appears in the opening credits is nailed to the door.

-Wilson explained that he’d be asking her some trivia questions from the show, including well known quotes from the characters.
+Wilson explained that he’d be asking her some trivia questions from the show, including well-known quotes from the characters.

 Rainn Wilson quizzes @billieeilish with some trivia questions from #TheOffice in a new video https://t.co/NRKT7DBRmL